sagc-bioinformatics/mgikit/docs/pages/demultiplex.md

 - **`--force`**: this flag is to force the run and overwrite the existing output directory if exists.

-- **`--flexible`**: By default, the tool will calulate the length of the first read and its all parts and use this information in the analysis for a quicker determination of the read boundaries. `--flexible` option, will make the tool determine the read boundaries based on the `new line` character (`\n`).

 - **`--ignore-undetermined`**: By default, the tool will stop if many reads were undetermined. using this parameter, will make the tool give a warning one this issue but keep demultiplexing.

 - **`--all-index-error`**: By default, the allowed mismatches `-m or --mismatches` are considered to be per index.
 This flag will make it for the total mismatches across all indices.